TimothyStiles/blog/posts/choosing-go-for-poly.md

 ## What were my requirements?

-I wanted a library that was super stable that I could build the next ten years of my life's work on.
-I wanted it to be widely adoptable, easy to use and maintain, and I wanted it to be fast and energy efficient ie. scalable.
+I wanted a to build library that was super stable with which I could build the next ten years of my life's work on.
+I wanted it to be widely adoptable, easy to use and maintain, and I wanted it to be fast and energy efficient i.e. scalable.
 At the time I imagined Poly would have an officially supported CLI so I also needed a language that shipped binaries to many different targets else I rely on my user's knowledge of Docker to run my code.

 That binary requirement already ruled out Python, R, and Julia.
 Leaving me with just Go and Rust but even without that requirement I would have chosen Go.
 Remember, I was seeing this as infrastructure that needed to last ten years and Python et. al were never designed for this task.